 ENG 1020: Grammar Options in Context II (3)

-A continuation of ENG 1010, this course focuses on development of some of the less commonplace structural alternatives needed in good academic writing.
+A continuation of English 1010, this course focuses on the development of some of the less commonplace structural alternatives needed for good academic writing.
+Attention will be given to areas of student weakness.